open-metadata/OpenMetadata/docs/integrations/connectors/delta-lake.md

 #### password

-Edit the value for `source.config.password` with the password for your SingleStore user.
+Edit the value for `source.config.password` with the password for your Delta Lake user.

 ```json
 "password": "strong_password"